Kos & Nisyros sailing holidays

 Academy

-Directly South of the port is the archaeological site of Alasarna where continuous excavations unearthed, again in 2020, many significant finds.
+Directly south of the port is the archaeological site of Alasarna where continuous excavations unearthed, afresh in 2020, many significant finds.

 A 40 min. hike uphill is the 14th c.
-Antimachia Castle [in German] surveying the busy strait between Kos and Nisyros.
+Antimachia Castle [in German] overlooking the busy strait between Kos and Nisyros.

 The NW corner of Kardamaina port with visiting yachts stern-to the waterfront, and alongside the concrete pontoon.